By Andrea Anderson

 Co-owner of Silvertip Lodge and Cabins

 There’s a reason the Kenai Peninsula is called Alaska’s Playground – there are seemingly endless opportunities for adventure and things to do in Kenai.
 I’ve spent the better part of 20 years exploring this playground, both personally and as a guide, and my to-do list is still growing.
 For every corner I explore, I find two more I’d like to.
-Luckily, Silvertip is centrally located, and we’re right in the middle of all that there is to do on the Kenai Peninsula.
+Luckily, Silvertip Lodge and Cabins is centrally located, right in the middle of all that there is to do on the Kenai Peninsula, and our team are experts in helping guests plan Alaska vacation packages for families to take it all in.

 For a first-time visitor, when planning what to do in Kenai, Alaska, I can see how so many options could be overwhelming.
 When I get overwhelmed, I make a list to help me organize my thoughts and find clarity for moving forward with intention and direction.
-So here’s a list for you: my 10 favorite things to do during the summer on Alaska’s Kenai Peninsula.
+So here’s a list from Silvertip Lodge Alaska: my 10 favorite things to do during the summer on Alaska’s Kenai Peninsula.

 1. Hiking